-- 6. The system's compilation system, if present, must compile source code into executable files having the formats and characteristics specified in the ABI. - 7.
+- 4. The system's map of virtual memory must conform to the requirements of the ABI. - 5.
+The system's low-level behavior with respect to function call linkage, system traps, signals, and other such activities must conform to the formats documented in the ABI. - 6.
+The system's compilation system, if present, must compile source code into executable files having the formats and characteristics specified in the ABI. - 7.
 The system must provide all files and utilities specified as part of the ABI, in the format defined here and in other referenced documents.
-All commands and utilities must behave as documented in the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Third Edition (see the Conformance Rule above).
+All commands and utilities must behave as documented in the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Fourth Edition (see the Conformance Rule above).
 The system must also provide all other components of an application's run-time environment that are included or referenced in the ABI specification. - 8.
 The system must install packages using the formats and procedure described in the ABI, and must be capable of accepting installable software packages, either through physical media or through a network interface.